 Earth Mama Angel Baby nipple cream.
 This is an alternative to lanolin.
 Although it has been used for generations, lanolin really is not a safe ingredient.
 The lanolin itself is not that bad, but the sheep are nearly always sprayed with toxic ingredients.
 Click here to learn more.

 Stool softener.
 TMI, I know, but many women struggle with this after delivery.
 I hear Annie’s Organic Fruit Snacks is a great organic option (I have not tried it personally).

 Prenatal vitamins.
 Continue with these.
-I like the ones from Rainbow.
+I like the ones from Thorne.

 Heating pad.
 Great for sore backs.
 This etsy seller did a custom cover for me in a plain natural cotton for no additional cost.

 Underwear.
 And here it is: do yourself a favor and buy a pack or two of comfy white cotton underwear.
 These likely will end up in the garbage and that’s okay.
 Comfort and recovery are the key here.
 (And then treat yourself to something beautiful and organic when things are back on track!)

 Not on the list but something to consider: pain reliever.
 Many women forgo pain relief altogether due to concern about the ingredients.
 Although I avoid medicine whenever possible, after something this disruptive to the body, I wouldn’t hesitate to take Advil for a limited period if I needed it.
 For my son, I think I took it for two days, and with my daughter, I don’t remember taking it at all.
 Just be sure to take it with food, and limit it to what is genuinely needed.

 No doubt this list is incomplete—every birth is different.
 For example, I did not need ice packs, but I know many women do.
 Here is a recipe for making your own … and if you use the products listed above, they will be even safer.
 If needing a sitz bath, Wellness Mama has a great herbal recipe.